 Recommended additional functions:

-- Management for Multi-Order-Picking in a job batch
+- Management for Multi-Order-Picking in one order batch

 - Multi-user management in one picking zone